Who can apply for this scholarship?

 Year 13 students who:

-■ Are a New Zealand Citizen or hold a New Zealand Residency permit
+- Are a New Zealand Citizen or Permanent Resident

-■ Enrol for a degree that starts in February
+- Enrol for a degree (or eligible diploma) that starts in February

 Do I need to have all of my NCEA results before I apply?